A simple list of all categories in the 31st Quill Awards is available here.

 Multicultural Affairs and Media, in partnership with Gandel Foundation

-Multicultural media often produces content in both heritage languages and English.
-This media is both the voice to and for communities.
-Outlets also publish in English, fostering engagement and maintenance of heritage across generations.
-This sector of media encompasses an array of newspapers and their digital platforms, radio and television.
+Multicultural media often produces content in both heritage languages and English, acting as a voice both to and for communities.
+This sector includes newspapers and their digital platforms, radio, and television.

-The entry should fulfil at least two of the following criteria, inin English and heritage languages.
+Entries must demonstrate at least two of the following criteria, and may be submitted in English and/or heritage languages:

-5. Stories that tell of the achievements by individuals, groups and/or communities .
+- Celebration of achievements by individuals, groups, and/or communities

-Submissions in languages other than English must include either a translation or a summary in English.
+Submissions in languages other than English must include a translation or a summary in English.

-This award is presented in partnership with the Gandel Foundation, and carries a $3,000 prize.
+This award is presented in partnership with Gandel Foundation, and carries a $3,000 prize.

-Entrants are asked to provide one main piece of work.
-Entrants can also choose to include one or two supporting pieces.
+[Entrants are asked to submit one main piece of work, and up to two supporting pieces.]

 Enter now